JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part2.md

 Hold out is when we split up the dataset in train-test sets (sometimes train-valid-test sets).
 We fit with train set, and evaluate with test set.

-Cross-validation is when we split up our the dataset in k-folds.
+Cross-validation is when we split up our dataset in k-folds.
 Then, we train a model with k-1 folds, and  evaluating each model with 1-fold; the process is repeted on each fold, so in the end we have k models trained.

 We prefer use Hold-out rather that CV when we have a large dataset or to start building a model.
 CV is usually the preferred because it trains k models, and perform better on unseen data.